iggigabriel/NooTools/Runtime/DevToolkit/README.md

 2. Drag `\Packages\com.noo.tools\Runtime\DevToolkit\Assets\DevConsole.prefab` to Scene.

-3. You will need to write your own script to enable/disable that GameObject, for example:
+3. You will need to write your own script to load all commands and to enable/disable DevConsole GameObject, for example:

 ```c#
 using UnityEngine;